 To ensure a smooth Student visa application process, have all your supporting documents ready beforehand.
 Missing documents and incomplete applications risk your application being delayed or rejected.

-Start gathering documents early, as getting documents together can take time.
+Start gathering documents your early, as getting documents together can take time.
 If applying outside the UK, check processing times in your country.

 Documents you need to apply